walteryu/code4sac/sac311/README.md

 City of Sacramento 311 Service Call [Dataset](https://data.cityofsacramento.org/datasets/08794a6695b3483f889e9bef122517e9_0)

 ### Methodology
+1. Exploratory data analysis (EDA) and model fits showed that spatial and temporal analysis would be more appropriate methods of analysis.
+2. As a result, spatial analysis with R and GeoDa were used to identify trends.
+3. Findings are documented within the notebook; additional analysis was completed in GeoDa.

 ### Installation
 1. Notebook is written in R markdown, so be sure that R Studio is installed then clone this repository.
 2. Load notebook in R Studio, run/download dependencies.
-3. For spatial analysis, download and start the Geo Da software from 4.
+3. For spatial analysis, download and start the GeoDa [spatial analysis tool](https://geodacenter.github.io/download.html) which was developed by the University of Chicago [spatial data science program](https://spatial.uchicago.edu/).
-5.

 ### Citations

-1. Python example was created using this Microsoft [tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/python-tutorial-od)
-2. Website example was created using this Towards Data Science [tutorial](https://towardsdatascience.com/how-to-create-a-custom-image-classifier-with-customvision-ai-fe3df6fd219b)
-3. Trained model was exported using this Microsoft [tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-your-model)
+1. Spatial Data Science with R [textbook](https://rspatial.org/)